The Best Carpet Stain Removers of 2023, Tested by HGTV Editors

 Keeping in mind price, reviews and performance, we picked the following stain removers and cleaners as the best buys.
 Check out our recommendations below, plus see the carpet cleaning machines that our editors own and love.

-Designed for use in both machines or as a spot treatment, this deep-cleaning shampoo targets odor and pet stains using bio-enzymatic technology (a combination of "good" bacteria and microbes that break down odors and other bacteria.)
+This deep-cleaning solution targets odor and pet stains using bio-enzymatic technology (a combination of "good" bacteria and microbes that break down odors and other bacteria.)
 Despite what the brand name implies, this isn't a natural product, a downside for us, and it didn't remove old stains, but our tester liked how effective it was at deodorizing and cleaning new stains left by her senior dog.
 Overall, if combatting unpleasant pet smells and treating fresh stains is your main concern, Nature's Miracle is a good choice.

 Our Editor Says: "It did remove the urine stain and deodorized it.
 I also liked that it was low foaming so I didn't have to worry about soapy residue being left behind.
 While it didn't have an overpowering smell, I wish it was more eco-friendly."